 Coming to The Columbus Museum Summer 2022

-Unlike a traditional biography, the exhibition will be organized around multiple themes from Thomas’s experience.
-These themes include the context of Thomas’s Washington Color School cohort, the creative communities connected to Howard University, and peers who protested museums that failed to represent artists of color.
+Alma W. Thomas: Everything Is Beautiful will demonstrate how Thomas’ artistic practices extended to every facet of her life, from community service and teaching to gardening and dress.
+Unlike a traditional biography, the exhibition will be organized around multiple themes from Thomas’ life and career.
+These themes include the context of her Washington Color School cohort, the creative communities connected to her time at Howard University, and peers who protested museums that failed to represent women and artists of color.

 This exhibition includes travel to the following institutions:

-The Chrysler Museum of Art.
-Summer 2021
+The Chrysler Museum of Art

-The Frist Art Museum, Nashville, TN: Spring 2022
+The Frist Art Museum